-My moving 14 hours to the NC mountains allows me understand what you, my clients you are going through as you move into to a new home.
-You may be moving to a place you know, or to unfamiliar place, and it may seem strange at first, but western North Carolina is a beautiful place and I wouldn’t want to be anywhere else.
+My moving 14 hours to the NC mountains allows me understand what you, my clients, are going through as you move into to a new home.
+You may be moving to a place you know, or to an unfamiliar place, and it may seem strange at first, but western North Carolina is a beautiful place and I wouldn’t want to be anywhere else.
 With the digital world and big business changing the photography world, I had to make a decision.
 Stay in the business and reinvest in more equipment, or call it a day!
 I had been the primary portrait photographer for the Mountain Air Country Club since they opened the new club house in 1996, so I decided to call some of the owners and discuss my dilemma with them.
 The developer suggested I get my real estate license and come to work for Mountain Air.
-So, in 2007 I closed Linden Photography, got my real estate license the same year, and started the new chapter in my life as a real estate broker.
+So, in 2007, I closed Linden Photography, got my real estate license the same year, and started the new chapter in my life as a real estate broker.
 The change was bittersweet, because as much as I loved my new job, being a photographer never seemed like going to work, as it was a joy every day to celebrate milestones in people’s lives.

-In January 2015 I opened my own company, WNC Mountain Realty Group, LLC.
+In January 2015, I opened my own firm, WNC Mountain Realty Group, LLC.
 I realized that Asheville is the reason buyers come into the area, but they don’t always want to live in Asheville.
-I can’t be all things to all people in all places, so I decided to recruit some of the best brokers in the counties that I am not as familiar with and work together to assist clients in finding the perfect area for them to live.
+I can’t be all things to all people in all places, so I decided to recruit some of the best brokers in the counties that I am not as familiar with and to work together assisting clients in finding the perfect area for them to live.
 We can all work together for buyers and sellers in referring each other to people wanting to buy or sell in areas that we may not be as familiar with.
-My goal is to have every county from Avery to Cherokee covered with a quality, hand selected brokers who will work together and refer business back and forth to one another.
+My goal is to have every county from Avery to Cherokee covered with a quality, hand-selected broker who will work together and refer business back and forth to one another.
 With this system, you, the client, will not feel lost or feel like you are starting over if you start your search in one county and end up in another one.
 I personally know each of these brokers and I chose them to be a part of this new adventure because I know it will be the best real estate experience for you and for all of us.
-Cindy Casper worked at Mountain Air with me and we also had a Realty company together for a short time.
+Cindy Casper worked at Mountain Air with me and we also had a realty company together for a short time.
 She is an extremely hard worker and she manages the office that she works in.
 Richard Parker is probably the newest to the area but is anxious to keep learning more about the counties that he works in.
-I have sent him several referrals that he has been great at following up with them to help find the home they want.
+I have sent him several referrals that he has been great at following up with, to help find the home they want.
 Troy Winterrowd and Kelly Erin-Spinney at Modern Asheville are the pros when it comes to anything modern.
-I worked with them at a national Real estate company and have known them personally for many years.
-I met Jane Wallin when I needed help with some property in the Wolf Laurel area, she was so great to work with, that I never forgot her kindness and knowledge of that area.
+I worked with them at a national real estate company and have known them personally for many years.
+I met Jane Wallin when I needed help with some property in the Wolf Laurel area.
+She was so great to work with that I never forgot her kindness and knowledge of that area.
 Ron Armstrong came to a green built real estate class that I organized and held at the Ciel community.
 We have co-listed several properties together and he has built a great team.
 Rob Roland was good friends with the golf pro at a community that I worked with and Rob and I became friends right away.
 With Rob’s golf sales background, he is well connected and he is the expert in the Waynesville area and any golf course community!
 I met Linda Cramblit when she worked with me on a million dollar property I had listed in Avery County.
 She has great connections there to get things done.
 Noah George came to me as a recommendation from Ron Armstrong.
 Noah is one of the best in Henderson County and I look forward to getting to know him better over this year.
 His numbers speak for themselves.

-I have made this site as simple as possible to navigate through and will continue to fine tune it to serve you, the client.
+I have made this site as simple as possible to navigate and will continue to fine tune it to serve you, the client.
 You can search property first, then the broker will be assigned or you can search for the broker, then the property in the county you want to live in.
 Please do not hesitate to send me any questions or feedback on the website, as it is a work in progress and I want it to work for you, since you are who it was built to serve.
 I look forward to helping you with your housing adventure, whether it is selling a treasured family home or making a new purchase.
 Our group is here to assist you along the way.
 We love where we live and we want to welcome you to Western North Carolina.

 Diane Vander Linden, Broker/Owner